tranquilitybase-io/tf-gcp-CFT-architecture/README.md

 	make bootstrap

+Note the email address of the admin.
+You need this address in a later procedure.

+	 terraform output terraform_service_account

 ## 1-org
 This repo is part of a multi-part guide that shows how to configure and deploy the example.com reference architecture described in Google Cloud security foundations guide (PDF).